CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Limitations

 \section{Limitations}

 \begin{itemize} \item While both CD and BCD outperformed GPTQ in our experiments, BCD achieves slightly better performance than CD.
 However, BCD is not as fast as CD and can be expensive for large models.
 In future, we aim to develop techniques to speed up BCD. \item Our algorithms still don't bridge the gap between QAT and PTQ, especially on smaller models.
 To bridge this gap, we believe one should move away from the $\ell_2^2$ surrogate loss that is being considered by most of the existing work.
-Instead, we should design surrogate losses that are more closely aligned with end-to-end loss. \item Due to computational reasons, we couldn't run experiments where we replace GPTQ component with \algo~in algorithms such as QuIP, FrameQuant. \end{itemize}
+Instead, we should design surrogate losses that are more closely aligned with end-to-end loss. \end{itemize}